VictorAceChen/Winform-nested-menus/README.md

 Changes I made:

 In the original example, MDI child forms had there window flicker during tab selection.
-This was due to being maximized in MdiChildActivate event of the main form.
-I took out
+Think this was due to FormWindowState.Maximized existing in Form1_MdiChildActivate.
+Child forms were being maximized after being selected.

-I had them all derive an intermediary form class:
+I took out that line of code and had all child forms derive an intermediary form class "_childForm".
+There they will inerit the load method where

 NEED TO PUSH UP IMAGE EXAMPLE